Minjun1Kim/Notes/CSCB07/introToJavaWeek1.md

 }
 ```

 <a id="IO"></a>
-### <span style="color:#ADD8E6">Input and Output Operations in Java</span>
+### <span style="color:#ADD8E6"> Input and Output Operations in Java</span>

-Java provides various classes and methods for performing input and output operations.
+Java provides various classes and methods for performing input and output operations. <br />
 Here are some commonly used components:

 `System.in` represents the standard input stream, which allows reading input from the user. <br>
 `System.out` represents the standard output stream, which is used for displaying output to the console. <br>